 }

-Now we will write a function for opening the customer directory.
-We will use this function to create a dialog box with the help of the Bootstrap library.
-This dialog box will contain the grid where it will be possible to select a customer.
-It is actually the same grid we used earlier, but placed inside a dialog box.
+Now we will write a function for opening the customer module.
+The function will invoke the Bootstrap library to create a dialog box containing the grid from which a customer can be selected.
+It is actually the same grid we used earlier, but this time, it is enclosed by a dialog box.
 A click on the OK button will place the customer identifier and the customer name into the input fields of the parent dialog box for editing invoices.

 /**